VladUrziceanu/dotfiles/README.md

 # Dotfiles

 This is my personal dotfiles setup.
-It includes configurations for `zsh`, `tmux`, `git`, and more, along with a script to automate the setup process.
+It includes configurations for `zsh`, `fish`, `tmux`, `git`, and more, along with a script to automate the setup process.

 ## Installation